You know, everybody's out there asking, can we win in a rock rush?

 Well, you might even say it's a little bit partisan.

-But if if it's true that you in the Republican base out there are sagging uh in your support for the uh for the president, this is the kind of thing that can revive.
+But if it's true that you in the Republican base out there are sagging in your support for the president, this is the kind of thing that can revive.

-So I sent him a note of encouragement and uh said this is you you can you can uh you can revive some of this flagging support in the base out there with more of this.
+So I sent him a note of encouragement and said, you can revive some of this flagging support in the base out there with more of this.

-He's gonna get a question here about the polls, and has a great answer uh when he tells the press corps who he listens to.
+He gets a question here about the polls and has a great answer when he tells the press corps who he listens to.

 You've said throughout your presidency you don't pay that much attention to the polls.

-There was a handful that come back, and they all say the exact same thing, and a growing number of Americans are questioning their trustworthiness of you.
+There was a handful that have come back, and they all say the exact same thing, that a growing number of Americans are questioning their trustworthiness of you.

 Does that concern you?